 The award as connoisseur game of the year gives board games an often ambiguous touch as an expert game.
 The quacks of Quedlinburg is neither particularly difficult nor extremely demanding.
 Basically, one could describe the tactical board game by Wolfgang Warsch as a family game with a raised level.
 Numerous emotional moments predominate: joy, glee and anger (mostly about one's own greed) alternate in quick succession and turn a board game into an emotional rollercoaster ride.
 Instead of complicated rules, it is rather the sometimes frustrating situations that especially inexperienced players weigh on their spirits.
 If all luck is a long way off and you as a player often have to throw crackling peas into the cauldron, the motivation to continue playing can dwindle.
 You shouldn't give up, however, because whenever you have to decide between victory points and shopping after an explosion, many ingredient tokens with low values can dilute the contents of the bag so that the next round is a little more successful.

-Is tactically demanding The quacks of Quedlinburg not.
-It's about making smart decisions at the right moments in order to optimize the contents of the bag.
+Is tactically demanding The quacks of Quedlinburg Not.
+It's about making wise decisions at the right moments in order to optimize the contents of the bag as much as possible.
 The main thing that matters is the luck of the players when they pull their hand out of the bag.
-It feels like there is always an excess of cracked peas in the black sacks, so that “annoying moments” occur in almost every batch.
-That's good because, in the end, it's funny too.
+It feels like there is always an excess of crackers in the black sacks, so that “annoying moments” occur in almost every game.
+That's good because it's ultimately funny too.

 Whether the board game The quacks of Quedlinburg in the category Kennerspiel des Jahres is really right, everyone has to judge for themselves.

 Number of players: 2 to 4 players

 Long-term motivation: high

 Year of publication: 2018